Ersson, Flyers pick up consecutive wins for first time this season

 Bobby Brink scored the game-winning goal with 3:01 minutes left in the third period.
 Samuel Ersson delivered the goods in net on Halloween.
 He made an excellent save on a redirection with 20.2 seconds remaining.

+"You know he's going to show up for every game, he's going to make some huge saves for us and keep us in every game," Nick Seeler said.
+"That's a goalie you want to play in front of."

-Noah Cates followed it 10 seconds later with a big blocked shot to help seal the win.
+Noah Cates followed up Ersson's save with a big blocked shot 10 seconds later to help seal the win.

 Garnet Hathaway netted the game-opening goal in the first period after Ryan Poehling made an electric play up ice.